2E0PGS/blog/_posts/2018-08-05-lowercase-all-the-things.md

  - files
 ---

-# Deciding on a personal file naming convention.
+# Deciding on a personal file naming convention

 If you haven't read my other post on [Programmers grammar](https://2e0pgs.github.io/blog/programming/2018/08/05/programmers-grammar/) I suggest you do so before reading this one for a bit of background.